 01 of 06

 It's surprisingly easy to grow tomatillos in containers if you have sun, good potting soil, and an extra large pot.
-Tomatillos are not only tasty and make fabulous salsa, they are gorgeous and exotic looking.
+Tomatillos are not only tasty and make fabulous salsa, but they are also gorgeous and exotic looking.
 The flowers are a pretty yellow and when the tomatillo fruit first appears it looks like a tiny Chinese lantern: delicate and translucent.
 While tomatillos require similar care to tomatoes, they are much more forgiving.
 They are fairly drought- and heat-tolerant and are much less susceptible to blights and fungus.Continue to 2 of 6 below.

 02 of 06

-Choosing a Garden Pot For Tomatillos
+Choosing a Garden Pot

 Tomatillos are big, sprawling plants.
 They also need lots of water.
 To have the best chance for success growing tomatillos, get the biggest container you can and fill it up with a good quality potting soil.